perun-network/perun-eth-demo/README.md

 ## Getting Started

 Running _perun-eth-demo_ requires a working Go distribution (version 1.14 or higher).
+Optionally, [ganache-cli](https://github.com/trufflesuite/ganache-cli) needs to be installed for following the walkthrough. _perun-eth-demo_ works with any ethereum node.
 ```sh
 # Clone the repository into a directory of your choice
 git clone https://github.com/perun-network/perun-eth-demo